 Further, to mitigate the adverse impact of climate change, the Indian government launched the National Action Plan on Climate Change (NAPCC) in 2008.
 The plan aimed to sustainably fulfil India's developmental aspirations by including eight submissions.
 National Mission for Enhanced Energy Efficiency (NMEEE) was one of its eight submissions.
-The objective of NMEEE is to strengthen the market for energy efficiency through the implementation of innovative business models in the energy efficiency Financing Platform (EEFP), Market Transformation for Energy Efficiency (MTEE), and Framework for Efficient Economic Development (FEEED).
+The objective of NMEEE is to strengthen the market for energy efficiency through the implementation of innovative business models in the energy efficiency sector.
+NMEEE comprised four initiatives: Perform, Achieve and Trade, Energy Efficiency Financing Platform (EEFP), Market Transformation for Energy Efficiency (MTEE), and Framework for Efficient Economic Development (FEEED).